Mount Pureora: Access

 The mountain top is accessed by several trails and has bike access.
 These include a portion of the Te Araroa trail which incorporates the Timber trail and a branch of this called the Toi Toi track accessible off State Highway 30 near the township of Pureora.
-The Mount Pureora track is accessible also from back roads off State Highway 32, which lies to the west of Lake Taupo.
+The Mount Pureora track is accessible also from back roads off State Highway 32, which lies to the west of Lake Taupō.